marccasals98/Diarization/README.md

 # Diarization
 Speaker Diarization is the realm of techniques that focus on answering "Who spoke when?".
 The main goal of this repo is to test state-of-the-art diarization systems.
 To do so, we will test different speaker diarization datasets.
-The initial efforts will consider the Fisher Spanish Speech, found in the [Linguistic Data Consortium](	https://doi.org/10.35111/skrw-t863).
+The initial efforts will consider the [VoxConverse](https://www.robots.ox.ac.uk/~vgg/data/voxconverse/) dataset.

 ## 0. Converting files to RTTM.
 There exist multiple formats from which speaker diarization is represented: